myFields-Mobile/myFields-ReportingApp/App/README.md

 ## Usage Model:

+The project is run using Apache Cordova.

+[comment]: # TODO: Add more description here.

 ## Testing:

 Currently, the testing for this application is done through the tests for the API, which is done using Mocha.
 Documentation for running the API tests can be found in the API's README.